-The City Architecture Forum is a group of professionals from varied backgrounds with a common interest in the quality of architecture and public space in the City of London.
+The City Architecture Forum is a cross-discipline group of professionals with a common interest in the quality of architecture and public space in the City of London.
 Formed in 1991 when there was a clear difference of view in the City about the appropriate architecture for the present, the Forum has since heard from the leading designers, developers and planners, visited many landmark buildings and debated the virtues of the wave of development since that date.
 It is not a campaigning society but hopes to influence policy makers and participants by spreading understanding of issues and approaches amongst its members.

 Membership is balanced across disciplines to promote rounded discussion.
 Typically members are drawn from amongst Architects, Engineers, Surveyors, Planners, Constructors, Developers, Building, Financiers, Conservationists and Media.

 Who could have ever even contemplated the events of the first part of 2020….